 The only way to avoid these kinds of record-keeping disasters is to do your record keeping weekly or more frequently.
 Either you have to take the time yourself to enter all the data into an accounting program or spreadsheet or you need to delegate the job to someone else.
 If you have someone else manage all your financial records, you need to review their work weekly, looking to be sure income and expenditures are properly documented and be sure that nothing looks strange.
 Employee theft is a big problem for small businesses, and often the thief turns out to be a trusted, long-time employee.

 Determining the right price to charge for products or services is seldom an easy decision.
 Charge too much, and you could lose sales to a competitor.
 Charge too little, and you won’t make much profit — or worse, you’ll lose money.

 Small businesses — particularly those just starting out — often charge too little.
 Sometimes they rationalize that the low price is a way of “getting their foot in the door.”
 Sometimes the price is low because a new business owner isn’t taking into account the cost of his or her own labor, or hasn’t accurately determined all of the costs that have to be considered in setting prices.

 If you’re just starting out, remember to account for all your costs in figuring out what to charge, and check to see what competitors are charging for what you sell.
-Don’t try to be the lowest price vendor out there.
+Don’t try to be the lowest-priced vendor out there.
 Once you’re up and running, reassess your pricing structure at least annually.
-And whether you’re just starting out or have been in business for a while, take a few minutes to read some of the information we have available here on pricing strategies for small business.
+And whether you’re just starting out or have been in business for a while, take a few minutes to read some of the information we have available here on pricing strategies for small businesses.